COOKING CLASSES AT DENVER RESTAURANTS

 SLICED!
 Sushi Making at Izakaya Den

-Go behind the scenes of this highly regarded sushi restaurant, Sushi Den, and its sister restaurant, Izakaya Den, to learn their chefs’ secrets in creating all styles of sushi rolls and nigiri sushi.
+Go behind the scenes of highly regarded sushi restaurant, Sushi Den, and its sister restaurant, Izakaya Den, to learn their chefs’ secrets in creating all styles of sushi rolls and nigiri sushi.
 Then enjoy the company of your fellow classmates during a feast of more than 20 pieces of sushi, plus miso soup and green tea.

 These folks are Denver’s most revered culinary gurus and mentors — and they’re ready to pass on their knowledge to you.